Maibang: Education

 Maibang Degree College (established in 1988) is the only college in the civil sub-division of Dima Hasao district.
 The college offers both pass and honours course in the Arts and Science stream.
 The college is one of the provincial colleges of the Government of Assam and affiliated to Assam University, Silchar (a Central University of GOI).
-The subjects offered in the college are Assamese (MIL), Bengali (MIL, Elective & Honours), English (General, Alternative, Elective & Honors), History (Pass & Honours), Economics (Pass & Honours), Education (Pass & Honours), Political Science (Pass & Honours) and Sociology (Pass & Honours).
+The subjects offered in the college are Bengali (MIL, Elective & Honours), Assamese (MIL), English (General, Alternative, Elective & Honors), History (Pass & Honours), Economics (Pass & Honours), Education (Pass & Honours), Political Science (Pass & Honours) and Sociology (Pass & Honours).
 There is also a study centre of Krishna Kanta Handique State Open University in the college which offers a Bachelors' Preparatory Programme, BA (Both Pass & Honours) and an MA in Sociology.
 A good number of learners are admitted to different courses at this study centre.

 All schools of Maibang are run either by the state government or by private organizations.
 English is the primary languages of instruction in most of the schools.
 However, the newly established private schools are opting for English medium.
 The schools are recognized to Board of Secondary Education, Assam (SEBA) and Assam Higher Secondary Education Council (AHSEC).
 Ever Green High School and St. Xavier’s High School is a notable school in the town.